nickeblewis/nfoliojs/README.md

 - Then create a TXT record for redirection to Firebase
 - nfolio.com hopefully will be ready by the time I go to Madrid

+## Image hosting options

+- Currently resizing and manipulating images in the client and then storing original plus variants on S3 storage
+   - Problem is HTML5 canvas doesn't allow for image compression
+   - Looking at Cloudinary as an option, free for many thousands of images then $35 for up to 1 million.
+No brainer?!

 ## Testers

 - Bragi, Cassius, Sara, Mark
    - Remove their user accounts, as the system has totally changed
    - Email them to tell them that they all need to re-register (sorry) and upload at least one photo as a test

+## Social media campaign

+- Twitter, FB and G+ all have different audiences

+## Google maps integration

+## Selling of images

+## Email notification system

 ## Todos

 - Should translate these into TDD unit tests